 Because of that lack of a real hospital, we tend to be very careful around things like knives, ladders, machetes, and other things that may send us to the

-church hospital.
+community center hospital.
 Maybe that’s a good thing!
 I do know that we’re healthier and happier here than we would have been if we’d stayed in the States.
 And as long as the hospital situation continues to go in the right direction, working it’s way back to the pre-María level, I see no reason not to stick around.
 No reason at all!

 TODAY’S SPECIAL: “I Believe“, by Soja, ft.
 Michael Franti & Nahko – In everything you eat and all the people that you meet, there is life, there is light, that’s reflected back on you.